 If you use high-end graphics card with an additional 6-pin or 8-pin power header, you may try to use an adapter that converts two 4-pin peripheral cables into a 6-pin PCI Express cable.
 For such an application, the PSU typically has to be >400W, or otherwise you may not have enough current rating on 12 volt output.
 Finally, an old PSU may cause a start up problem.
 Today's motherboards are using PWR_OK signal for proper timing.
 Upon initial power up it is first kept low.
 Then it should be asserted TTL logic high by the power supply within 100 to 500 ms after +12 VDC, +5 VDC, and +3.3 VDC outputs reach their regulation bands.
 Conversely, it has to switch to TTL low state when any of positive DC voltages falls below its under voltage threshold, or at least 16 ms after input power has been removed.
 An old cheap PSU may not have "Power OK" circuitry and might just connect pin 8 to +5V.
 Modern systems may have booting problems and may not work without properly functioning PWR_OK signal.

-CONNECTING 24 PIN PSU TO 20 PIN BOARD.
+USING a 24 PIN PSU with 20 PIN BOARD.

 Also see our tutorial on laptop batteries.